Change is the new normal, jobs are not secure.

-Effectively communicate your successes and sharing some best practice can go a long way towards building your personal brand.
+Effectively communicating your successes and sharing some best practices can go a long way toward building your personal brand.

-This one is about how you communicate...and sharing best practice for the common goal of the business objectives.
-Remember to any employer who can see anyone striving for business goals WILL be noticed.
+This one is about how you communicate…and share best practices for the common goal of the business objectives.
+Remember any employer who can see anyone striving for business goals WILL be noticed.